satustrom/security-course-2024/h2-assignment.md

 - The keys can be used both ways: The content can also be encrypted with the public key.
 - Digital signatures could be attacked by stealing the private key and behaving like the original owner of the private key.

+Reference: Rosenbaum 2019.
+Grokking Bitcoin.
+URL: https://learning.oreilly.com/library/view/grokking-bitcoin/9781617294648/OEBPS/Text/kindle_split_011.html#ch02lev1sec1.
+Accessed: 3 November 2024

 #### **[Karvinen 2023: PGP - Send Encrypted and Signed Message - gpg](https://terokarvinen.com/2023/pgp-encrypt-sign-verify/):**

 - gpg = GNU privacy guard, generally used to encrypt messages
 - Gpg can be used in command line but also via additional tools for everyday messaging
 - The article also shows an example of sending a encrypted message between two people via command line tools

+Reference: Karvinen, T 2023.
+PGP - Send Encrypted and Signed Message - gpg.
+URL: https://terokarvinen.com/2023/pgp-encrypt-sign-verify/.
+Accessed: 3 November 2024.

 ## a) Pubkey today

 An example of how I have used public key cryptography today:

 - Chatting with my friend in Whatsapp
 - When I sent the message, it got encrypted asymmetrically.
-The message was mixed up using m friend's magic lock (public key) before it got sent over the internet.
-My friend decrypted it with matching private key. ([Nayak, A, 8.2.2024: Asymmetric Encryption — Whatsapp mechanism](https://medium.com/@anoopnayak1/asymmetric-encryption-whatsapp-mechanism-79d1821e765c#:~:text=When%20you%20send%20a%20message,can%20unlock%20and%20read%20it.))
+The message was mixed up using my friend's magic lock (public key) before it got sent over the internet.
+My friend decrypted it with matching private key.

+Reference: Nayak, A 2024.
+Asymmetric Encryption — Whatsapp mechanism.
+URL: https://medium.com/@anoopnayak1/asymmetric-encryption-whatsapp-mechanism-79d1821e765c.
+Accessed: 3 November 2024.

 ## b) Messaging